smped/compare_diffsignal/README.md

 1. DB-LS and FW-LS should return near identical results
 2. DB-TMM and FW-TMM should return near identical results
 3. DB-TMM, FW-TMM, SW-TMM should return large numbers of errors for *AR specifically*
+4. Group-based approaches for TMM and CQN should perform strongly
 4. Sliding windows should out-perform fixed-width windows for H3K27ac